-We have audited the accompanying statement of net assets available for benefits of the Foot Locker Puerto Rico 1165(e) Plan (the "Plan") as of December 31, 2004, and the related statement of changes in net assets available for benefits for the year then ended.
+We have audited the accompanying statements of net assets available for benefits of the Foot Locker Puerto Rico 1165(e) Plan (the "Plan") as of December 31, 2005, and 2004, and the related statements of changes in net assets available for benefits for the years then ended.
 These financial statements are the responsibility of the Plan's management.
 Our responsibility is to express an opinion on these financial statements based on our audit.